castorini/pygaggle/README.md

 There are many checkpoints for monoBERT and monoT5 in our Hugging Face model page: https://huggingface.co/castorini

+The `MonoT5()` class uses `castorini/monot5-base-msmarco` by default.
-In the example below, we show how to use a different checkpoint (i.e., `castorini/monot5-base-msmarco-10k`) for monoT5:
+In the example below, we show how to use a different checkpoint (i.e., `castorini/monot5-base-msmarco-10k`):
 ```
 from transformers import T5ForConditionalGeneration
 model = T5ForConditionalGeneration.from_pretrained('castorini/monot5-base-msmarco-10k')